Last modified: June 12, 2018

 COUNTRIES OF PROCESSING

-When transferring personal data records from the EU to a country outside the EU which does not provide an adequate level of protection to privacy rights, we put in place appropriate safeguards including data transfer agreements on the terms approved by the EU Commission.
-Where appropriate, We may also rely on your consent for the transfer of your personal data for processing outside the EU.]
+When transferring personal data records between jurisdictions, We comply with the relevant regulations governing that data transfer.
+When transferring from the EU to a jurisdiction with fewer mandated privacy protections, We put in place appropriate safeguards including data transfer agreements with terms approved by the EU Commission.
+Where appropriate, We may also rely on your consent for the transfer of your personal data for processing outside the EU.

 HOW WE COLLECT AND USE YOUR PERSONAL DATA